lkmklsmn/MitoTrace/README.md

 ## Install
-If you want to use the lastest version, please install it directly from GitHub:
+If you want to use the lastest version of MitoTrace, please install it directly from GitHub.
+First you need to install the devtools and load the devtools package, then use install_github("lkmklsmn/MitoTrace") as follow:
 ```
 install.packages("devtools")
 library("devtools")